Dr-Salcedo/world_health_organization_mental_health_resource_study/README.md

 The value of addressing and treating mental health illness in society cannot be overstated.

-From a research perspective, futher comparative research analyses on the predictive factors influencing mental health in low and middle income countries are needed.
+From a research perspective, further comparative research analyses on the predictive factors influencing mental health in low and middle income countries are needed.
 It is with this research that we will be in a better position to effectively treat and alleviate mental health illnesses.

 A more standardized and uniform data collection and classification system for mental health illness, although difficult, would allow for the elimination or at least minimization of various variables such as differences in country specific laws and societal norms.
 This would allow for more direct and reliable statistical studies.

 From a business perspective, the effectiveness of mental health intervention in improving workers' quality of life and preventing suicides is well documented.
-How to most effectivley allocate resources toward mental health illness still requires further study.
+How to most effectively allocate resources toward mental health illness still requires further study.
 An example being finding more effective suicide prevention methods for males, who compose a population more likely compared to females to engage in abrupt suicide methods.

 *****************************************